rwakaba/excel2dict/README.md

 ## Using Sheet Definition
 As above example, at simple usage, some data representing dedicated data type(boolean, date, etc) in excel can not be handled usefully.

-For this use case, you use a sheet definition file. if exists, excel2dict load a definition file named `sheet_definition.yaml` from the directory in which target excel file is saved.
+For this use case, you use a sheet definition file. if exists, excel2dict load a definition file named `sheet_definition.yaml` from the directory which a target excel file is saved in or optional argument specified to by `-s`.

 ### sample definition
 ```